 8. Litter trays are better than walks!

-While scooping poop is honestly not going to be at the top of any cat person’s list of favorite things to do, it can be preferable to having to take a dog for walks in all weather.
+While scooping poop is honestly not going to be at the top of any cat person’s list of favorite things to do, it can be preferable to having to take a dog for walks in bad weather.
 Plus, when you take your dog for a walk, you have to scoop up their poop too!
-So, between the two choices, having to clean the litter tray from the comfort of your own home definitely wins our vote!
+So, between the two choices, having to clean the litter box from the comfort of your own home definitely wins our vote!

 9. Cats help you feel better

 Owning a pet of any kind can help us feel less stressed and is even said to make us live longer too!
-But again, cats are the king here!
+But again, cats are the kings here!
 Their purring has been shown to have therapeutic qualities, which can even help us heal ourselves!
 It’s thought that the vibrational frequency of their purr can have a positive effect on us after a joint or muscle injury.

 10. Cats understand about personal space.

-Dogs want to be right there with you, all the time.
-Sometimes this is great, but at other times, many of us appreciate a little bit of personal space as we unwind after a long day at work.
+Dogs want to be right there with you all the time.
+Sometimes that is great, but at other times, many of us appreciate a little bit of personal space as we unwind after a long day at work.
 Most cats don’t require constant affection, and they’ll frequently find somewhere to curl up for a nap while they wait for you to be ready to interact with them.

 11. Cat people are smarter than dog people

 It’s true!
 Cat people might always say that we’re smarter than dog lovers, but science actually backs us up on this one.
-A study from 2017, titled “Personality Differences Between Dog People and Cat People,” found that cat people scored more highly when it came to intelligence and self-reliance.
+A study from 2017, titled “Personality Differences Between Dog People and Cat People,” found that cat people scored higher when it came to intelligence and self-reliance.
 So, we might not be as outgoing or bold as dog people, but we can live with that.

 12. Cats aren’t messy

 Most of us lead busy lives, and in between going to work, looking after the kids, and trying to keep the house clean, there’s not much time for anything else!
 Luckily, cats are tidy to live with.
-They don’t splatter water 2 feet from their bowls as they drink, or need a bath when they come back from spending time outside.
+They don’t splatter water 2 feet from their bowls as they drink or need a bath when they come back from spending time outside.

 13. Most cats love humans

 One of the classic negative points of cats is that people think that they’re haughty and don’t care much for their humans.
 In fact, science has shown that they do love us!
-A 2017 study, titled “Social interaction, food, scent or toys?
+A 2017 study titled “Social interaction, food, scent or toys?
 A formal assessment of domestic pet and shelter cat preferences,” found that cats choose to spend time with their humans over toys, catnip, or even food.